wzwietering/req-bot/README.md

 SpecScribe is your AI-powered business analyst that transforms vague ideas into precise, code-ready specifications.
 Using an intelligent 8-category interview methodology, it asks the right follow-up questions to capture every critical detail—ensuring developers have complete context from day one.

-**Three interfaces, one powerful methodology:** Web UI for project managers, CLI for developers, REST API for automation.
+**Three interfaces, one methodology:** Web UI for project managers, CLI for developers, REST API for automation.

 ## Quick Start